-LIBRARY OF LITTER is designed to be used during a lockdown, in unreal space, disconnected and out of touch - rather like many human relationships with our ecosystem!
+LIBRARY OF LITTER was designed to be used during a lockdown, in unreal space, disconnected and out of touch - rather like the human relationship with our ecosystem!

-You can visit the online exhibition - photos from the window exhibition at Coventry ArtSpace Arcadia Gallery Jan/Feb 2021 and still experience the 'Ground Level Interference' Soundwalk LINK in parks in Earlsdon, Coventry until mid 2022.
-The augmented reality works can still be downloaded from this Litterjacks LINK .
+You can still visit the online exhibition via photos from the window exhibition at Coventry ArtSpace Arcadia Gallery, the 'Ground Level Interference' Soundwalk LINK and the augmented reality works can still be downloaded from this Litterjacks LINK .

 Library of Litter was created and produced by Janet Tryner during her graduate art residency with Coventry Artspace 2019/20.

-Exhibition postcards were available at the gallery.
-There are still some left, so if you would like one please drop a request in the comments and one will be posted to you.
+Exhibition postcards were available at the gallery and there are some left.
+If you would like one please drop a request in the comments and Janet will post one to you.